-Though creating quality content has been a crucial digital marketing strategy for many years, 2020 has seen brands invest more than ever in creating content that connects with their audiences in meaningful ways.
-So, what can you do to ensure your content stands out among the ever-increasing amount of noise?
+Quality content has been a crucial digital marketing strategy for many years.
+What can you do to ensure your content stands out among the ever-increasing amount of noise?

 What Are Content Clusters?

-To put it simply: Content clusters are a group of related pieces of content that internally link to each other, creating a clear — often educational — path for the reader that also sends a clear signal to crawlers what a website is about.
+To put it simply: Content clusters are a group of related pieces of content that internally link to each other, creating a clear educational path for the reader that also sends a clear signal to crawlers what a website is about.

 Typically, content clusters will consist of one pillar piece of content (usually a long-form article) that serves as a broad overview of the topic at hand.
 This pillar piece of content acts as a hub that links out to supporting (typically shorter) pieces of content that each explore a specific aspect of the parent — or pillar — topic.